Memory Coalescing and Tiled Matrix Multiplication

 }

 1. The whole point of tiling is that all threads in a block can access all elements (necessary) for their computations.
-As data copying into shared memory is done in parallel by multiple threads (as it's coalesced), we must ensure the complete tile is loaded before moving forward!
+As data copying into shared memory is done in parallel by multiple threads (and it's coalesced), we must ensure the complete tile is loaded before moving forward!
 This is done using __syncthreads() which basically holds the code execution (at this point) until all threads have reached there.

 // Parallel mat mul